Software

 Disney testing abolishing waiting in line

 I saw this post and felt sick to my stomach.
-I can't believe that Disney is testing elminating a wait for any line.
-To me part of a vacation is the ability to kick back and go with the flow, make things up as you go along.
-I know with Disney there is a growing segment of the population that feels like its a once in a lifetime trip, and they want it to be perfect.
+I can't believe that Disney is testing eliminating a wait for any line.
+To me, part of a vacation is the ability to kick back and go with the flow, make things up as you go along.
+I know with Disney, there is a growing segment of the population that feels like it's a once-in-a-lifetime trip, and they want it to be perfect.
 So they plan everything down to the last minute.
-However these are also the type of people that come home and say Disney is a terrible place to go.
-Once their finally laid out plans fail in some way either due to a kid being too tired to git up at the crack of dawn, or taking to long (in the parents minds) to eat their lunch, or a ride going down unexpectedly, or a lunch seating running late, or it starts to rain, or you get the idea...
-Anyway once those finely laid plans break down these people just can't deal with the change and the whole day is ruined.
-We experience th
+However, these are also the type of people who come

 By Arthur Correa • 0 Comments